ORNL DAAC MODIS Team Wins National Award

 Josh Blumenfeld, EOSDIS Science Writer

-The team at NASA’s Oak Ridge National Laboratory Distributed Active Archive Center for Biogeochemical Dynamics (ORNL DAAC) focused on Moderate Resolution Imaging Spectroradiometer (MODIS) data are the first recipients of the Doug D. Nebert National Spatial Data Infrastructure (NSDI) Champion of the Year Award for their work developing an innovative suite of tools for using MODIS data sets (http://daac.ornl.gov/modisglobal).
+The team at NASA’s Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC) focused on Moderate Resolution Imaging Spectroradiometer (MODIS) data are the first recipients of the Doug D. Nebert National Spatial Data Infrastructure (NSDI) Champion of the Year Award for their work developing an innovative suite of tools for using MODIS data sets (http://daac.ornl.gov/modisglobal).

 The award, which was established this year, is given by the Federal Geographic Data Committee (FGDC) and recognizes an individual or a team in the U.S. that has developed an “outstanding, innovative, and operational tool, application, or service capability used by multiple organizations that furthers the vision of the NSDI.”
 ORNL DAAC Manager Suresh Vannan, ORNL DAAC MODIS Tool Lead Dr. Makhan Virdi, and ORNL DAAC Chief Scientist (retired) Dr. Robert Cook accepted the award at a ceremony in Washington, D.C., on September 29.